-OVERVIEW: The inaugural Charles Schwab Cup Playoffs begins in 2016.
+OVERVIEW: The Charles Schwab Cup Playoffs began in 2016.
 It is a three-tournament, season-ending competition to determine the Charles Schwab Cup Champion.

 The Charles Schwab Cup winner will earn a $1 million bonus and the top five finishers will also receive bonus payouts.

-WILDCARD WEEKEND, HOW TO ADVANCE: At the completion of the 2016 SAS Championship (Oct.
-10-16), the leading 72 players on the money list will advance to the first Playoffs event, the PowerShares QQQ Championship.
+WILDCARD WEEKEND, HOW TO ADVANCE: At the completion of the 2018 SAS Championship the leading 72 players on the money list will advance to the first Playoffs event, the Dominion Charity Classic.
 The introduction of ‘Wildcard Weekend’ at the SAS Championship allows for one player who finishes in the top 10 on the week, but finishes outside the top 72 on the season-long money list, to advance to the Playoffs.

-The second Playoffs event, the Dominion Charity Classic, will feature the top 54 players who advanced from the PowerShares QQQ Championship.
-The Charles Schwab Cup Championship will then feature the leading 36 players who will compete for a new Charles Schwab Cup trophy, designed by Tiffany & Co.
+The second Playoffs event, the PowerShares QQQ Championship, will feature the top 54 players who advanced from the Dominion Charity Classic.
+The Charles Schwab Cup Championship will then feature the leading 36 players who will compete for the Charles Schwab Cup trophy, designed by Tiffany & Co.